 10. Baijnath Temple: Seek Blessings

 Baijnath Temple is located at a distance of 17 km from Palampur.
 Nestled in the green Kangra valley this is one of the most beautiful temples.
-It has a unique architectural design which resembles that of the Jagannath temple in Puri.
+It has a unique architectural design that resembles that of the Jagannath temple in Puri.
 History says that Ravana worshipped Lord Shiva here to achieve immortality.
 It is a top tourist spot amidst devotees and travelers alike.

 Timings: 6 AM – 9 PM